publicimageltd/org-roam-dashboard/README.md

 Currently, *org dashboard* provides:

  - Some general statistics about the contents of zettelkasten.
- - A list of pages marked as 'sticky' by using the tag 'Dashboard'
+ - A permanent list showing pages which are marked as 'sticky'.
  - A list of the last ten modified files.
  - A list of the top ten files with the highest number of links (so to speak the top ten of the most interesting files).
  - A shortcut to list all org roam pages which have no links, and to which no link is provided ('orphaned' pages).
  - Graceful handling of DB errors.
+If the queries do not succeed, skip the section and print the error message in a separate buffer.

 # State of the package

+`org-roam-dashboard` currently supports `org-roam` with database version 7.
+Due to a breaking change coming with this version, older versions are not supported.

 This package is my personal landing page for org roam.
 Thus, essential features are still missing.
 There are no tests and there is no support